adjust/android_sdk/README.md

 You can register a listener to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information can not be provided synchronously.
 The simplest way is to create a single anonymous
 listener:

 Please make sure to consider our [applicable attribution data